 Financial experts’ advice on student loans shouldn’t be ignored, but one-on-one consultations aren’t necessary for every borrower.

-You could work your way through the five steps above using free, accessible online sources, including Student Loan Hero’s trove of tools.
+You could work your way through the five steps above using free, accessible online sources, including Student Loan Hero’s student loan calculators.
 On the other hand, you could find that a certified been-there-and-done-that pro could get you the answers you need without as much effort or frustration.

 Whether or not you plan to work with a pro-bono counselor, or even to hire a private one, consider all the people with helpful advice on repayment.
-Sometimes it’s good to have some help to push you to the debt-free finish line.
+Sometimes it’s good to have some extra assistance to push you to the debt-free finish line.

 |Lender||Variable APR||Eligible Degrees|